imandra-ai/minisat-ml/docs/tech_report.md

 sometimes a stronger solver has a higher average time, as it succeeds on some harder benchmarks that other solvers die on.

+Raw results can be found in the [snapshots](../snapshots) directory;
+analysis was performed using [src/scripts/analyze.py](../src/scripts/analyze.py).

 ### Basic

 30s timeout